electricjones/electricjones.github.io/_posts/2024-01-03-learning-out-loud.md

 You DO end with a list of resources, guidance on how to get from one place to the other, and notes about the topic.
 But you also get to someone else working through the same problem.
 You get to learn in real time from their mistakes.
 Beyond that, it has a lot of value to the person learning out loud.
 {: .article_paragraph }

 So, what follows is a short framework  with justifications and benefits.
 This is an ongoing work in progress.
-Just like dog-fooding your own software, I am Learning Out Loud while I learn to Learn Lut Loud.
+Just like dog-fooding your own software, I am Learning Out Loud while I learn to Learn Out Loud.
 {: .article_paragraph }

 ## Benefits